Risk Management

 4. Risk Management Culture within the Organization

 - Assigning top executives to communicate the significance of risk management and serve as role models.
-This includes establishing practical guidelines for a common risk language, risk appetite, and common risk assessment systems
+This includes establishing practical guidelines for a common risk language, risk appetite, and common risk assessment systems throughout the organization.

 - Encouraging experience sharing across departments and subsidiaries to continually communicate the benefits of risk management.